mozilla-services/syncstorage-rs/README.md

 - Select "_Create Key_" from the pop-up menu.
 - Select "JSON" from the Dialog Box.

-A proper Key file will be downloaded to your local directory.
+A proper key file will be downloaded to your local directory.
 It's important to safeguard that key file.
 For this example, we're going to name the file
-`sync-spanner.json` and store it in a subdirectory called `./keys`
+`service-account.json`.

 The proper key file is in JSON format.
 An example file is provided below, with private information replaced by "`...`"